8BtS-A-to-IA/Console-Overhaul-TMI/README.md

 ### How do I compile and run this?
 There are no special steps to building and compiling the code, simply press 'run' in <abbr title="Visual Studio">VS</abbr>.<br>
-If you do not have the [export helper (todo)]() installed; simply press 'Ok' if an error appears saying "A project with an Output Type of Class Library cannot be started directly".
+If you do not have the [export helper](https://github.com/8BtS-A-to-IA/VS.DLL-export-helper) installed; simply press 'Ok' if an error appears saying "A project with an Output Type of Class Library cannot be started directly".
 Visual Studio will have the `.dll` file you need generated in `bin>Debug` for VS 2017 or `bin>Debug>netstandard2.0` for VS 2019, simply copy the `.dll` file into the BepInEx `plugins` folder and start RoR2.<br>
 If you have the exporter helper tool setup correctly; after pressing 'run' in VS, simply start <abbr title="Risk of Rain 2">RoR2</abbr>.

 ### How can I help without any programming 'know-how'?